marcpabst/facetracking-rs/README.md

 [![build](https://github.com/marcpabst/facetracking-rs/actions/workflows/rust.yml/badge.svg)](https://github.com/marcpabst/facetracking-rs/actions/workflows/rust.yml)

 `facetracking-rs` is a Rust library that provides a high-level API for face detection and tracking.
 It uses `onnxruntime` through the `ort` crate to run deep learning models.

+> [!WARNING]
-:construction: This is very much a work in progress. :construction:
+>  This is very much a work in progress.
+Use with care!

 > [!IMPORTANT]
 > On macOS, this currently needs to be compiled using Rust nightly.
-This is due to the usage of unstable standard library features in a workaround.
+This is due to the usage of unstable standard library features.

 ### Features
 - [x] :woman: Face detection and tracking